isomerpages/nhg-redcap/_about-redcap/What is REDCap?.md

 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/REDCap logo/REDCap_Logo.png">
 </div>
 <p>Developed in 2004 by Vanderbilt University, REDCap is intended to help
-researchers collect and manage data for small-medium sized projects.</p>
+researchers collect and manage data for small-to-medium sized projects.</p>
-<p>By using REDCap's simple menu-driven interface, researchers can quickly
+<p>With REDCap's simple menu-driven interface, researchers can quickly and
-create web-based data capture forms with features like branching-logic questions, user access control, multi-visit data capture and real-time data entry validation without the need for any programming or specialist-IT knowledge.</p>
+easily create web-based data capture forms with features like branching-logic questions, user access control, multi-visit data capture and real-time data entry validation without the need for any programming or specialist-IT knowledge.</p>